martin-prillard/graph_cookbook/README.md

 ### Installation using Docker only
-(optional, if you have problem with DevContainer)
+(optional, if you have some issue with DevContainer installation or if you don't want to use a IDE)

 1. **Build the image**
 ```bash